This is my guide to calculating macros based on Martin Berkhan’s Leangains system.

 Step 1.
 Calculate your BMR

-Think of your basal metabolic rate (BMR) as your ‘coma calories’ — the energy intake you need, should you fall into a coma, to maintain your body weight.
-There are a variety of formulas, all of which produce a guess at best, so don’t worry about trying to calculate things perfectly because we’ll adjust our intake based on how we progress.
+The basic details section is used to calculate your basal metabolic rate (BMR).
+Think of your BMR as your ‘coma calories’ — the energy intake you need, should you fall into a coma, to maintain your body weight.
+There are a variety of formulas to calculate BMR.
+The calculator above utilizes Greg Nuckols’ MacroFactor BMR formulas.

 Step 2.
 Find Your TDEE By Adjusting For Activity